How To Start A Blog And Make Money (from Scratch!)

 Otherwise, here’s the 3 companies that I usually end up recommending to DIYers.
 You can also read my full hosting reviews, including ones for HostGator, InMotion & Web Hosting Hub if you’re interested.

 - HostGator – Very affordable all-around plans, especially if you plan on installing many small WordPress websites.
 Good customer service & performance.
 I use them for my smaller, personal sites.
-See their plans here & get 25% off with promo code swampland25.
+See their plans w/ 45% off discount here.

 - Web Hosting Hub – Independently-owned with beginner-focused customer service.
 Very well-priced plans with deep long-term discounts and good performance.
 See their plans w/ current discount here.